What's in YOUR wallet?

-In this paper, we have taken the question `What's in your wallet?'\ quite literally and considered four spending strategies --- the coin keeper, the minimalist spender, the big spender, and the pennies-first big spender.
-In each strategy we were able to compute the long-term behavior of wallets in various currencies.
-In two of the strategies, computing the limiting probability vector required techniques from numerical linear algebra.
+In this paper, we have taken the question `What's in your wallet?'\ quite literally.
+We determined the long-term behavior of wallets with various currencies under four spending strategies --- the coin keeper, the minimalist spender, the big spender, and the pennies-first big spender.
+Numerical methods in linear algebra afford us access to this statistical information --- information that is arguably interesting to know and that may not be obtainable any simpler way.

+However, while Arnoldi iteration allows us to quickly compute the dominant eigenvector of a transition matrix, the computation of the matrix itself can be time-consuming.
+We used the naive algorithm for simulating a transaction, which looks at all subsets of a wallet to determine which subset to spend.
+Is there a faster algorithm for computing, for example, the big spender's behavior?

-We also looked at a few alternate currencies, but there are many others we could consider.
-In fact, it would be interesting to know in which country of the world a big spender (or a smallest-denomination-first big spender) is expected to carry the fewest coins.
+There are many currencies we have not considered.
+It would be interesting to know in which country of the world a big spender (or a smallest-denomination-first big spender) is expected to carry the fewest coins.
 Or, which currency $d_1 > d_2 > d_3 > d_4$ of four denominations minimizes the expected number of coins in your wallet?